mikeyang01/nd013-c2-fusion-starter/README.md

 configs_det = det.load_configs(model_name="darknet")
 ```
 Based on the pairings between ground-truth labels and detected objects, the goal of this task is to determine the number of false positives and false negatives for the current frame.
-After processed the specific frames, the results are in the following Graphing performance metrics.
+After processed the specific frames, the results are in the following Graphing performance metrics.<br/>
 <img src="img/Graphing performance metrics.jpg">

 ## 2. fusion vs lidar-only